Introduction

 collisions, redistribution skip reasons, bin starvation, NAT reality — in

-fourteen live screens, with an always-on HTTP request tail so operators
+fifteen live screens, with an always-on HTTP request tail so operators

 trust what they see.